moribvndvs/ng-idle/README.md

 This module will include a variety of services and directives to help you in this task.

-_**Warning:** This is still in active development and subject to change without noticed.
-Consider that carefully before including in your production projects.
-I expect the beta phase to last 1 to 20 years, and that should start in a decade or so._

 ========

 Authored by Mike Grabski @HackedByChinese <me@mikegrabski.com>